zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   These tests are not required to be run by platform integrators, and are only meant to be used for development or modification of the initial attestation implementation.
-  Enabling this option enables T_COSE_DISABLE_SHORT_CIRCUIT_SIGN which will short circuit the signing operation.
   Default value: OFF.
 - ``ATTEST_STACK_SIZE``- Defines the stack size of the Initial Attestation Partition.
 This value mainly depends on the build type(debug, release and